suhaibshd7/NIH-ChestX-ray14-Multi-Label-Chest-Pathology-Classification/README.md

 | Xiao et al. (MAE-pretrained) | 2022 | ViT-B/16 | 0.830 |
 | **This project** | 2026 | **ResNet-18** | **0.790** |

-**Honest read of this table:** this project's result clears the original 2017 baseline — which the field has treated as an easy bar to clear for years — and sits in a reasonable range for a standard architecture without location-awareness, self-supervised pretraining, or other add-ons.
+**Interpretation:** this project's result clears the original 2017 baseline — which the field has treated as an easy bar to clear for years — and sits in a reasonable range for a standard architecture without location-awareness, self-supervised pretraining, or other add-ons.
 It is roughly 3–4 points of mean AUC below the best